blackfennec-org/blackfennec/docs/source/development/testing/ux_test_v0_11.rst

 Personas
 --------

-N personas have participated in this study.
+2 personas have participated in this study.
 We mapped each of them to a :ref:`persona <personas>` which most closely fits their background and potential usage.

 ==============  =================
  Tester          Persona
 ==============  =================
  TW              :ref:`Alan`
- MB              :ref:`Alan`
+ MB              :ref:`Sun`
 ==============  =================

 Tasks